 Currently the TORs are to be spread in the Honduras Sustainable Development Network’s web pages and in Redhm’s web pages.
 In this sense, the process of consultation shall be starting by June this year; those findings in this Action Plan will be directed to document the Response Capacity in priorized municipalities.

 Update on means and related costs

 Final report

-Total amount: …….…...93,050.08 EUR
+Total amount: 93,050.08 EUR

 Indicators for achieved result